rbw/pysnow/docs/full_examples/fetch.rst

 ------------

 The :meth:`pysnow.Response.first` returns the first record in a result containing one or more records.
-Should the result contain no records, an exception is thrown.
+If the result contain no records, an exception is thrown.

 .. code-block:: python